Would you be able to identify the symptoms of scale rot in your bearded dragon?

 Providing your pet with a poor diet and unsanitary living conditions can bring on other problems.

-Bearded dragon owners should be aware of other ailments which may harm your pet.
+Bearded dragon owners should be aware of other ailments which may harm their pets.

 Infectious stomatitis, also known as mouth rot, is a bacterial infection in the gums of a bearded dragon.